lanpirot/pooja_matlab_test/README.md

 How to run:
 candidate_script(n) or candidate_script()

 If you don't give the parameter 'n', a preset 'n==1200' will be chosen.
+If script takes too long, or too short, try lower, or higher values for 'n'.
 Wait a couple of seconds for output.
 On my machine with 'n==1200' the output is: